-- Contractors must, where there is one, abide by their Construction Traffic Management Plan. - Roads and pavements must be kept clear. - No plant, material, temporary structures (e.g. scaffolding, hoarding, etc.) or skips can be placed on the highway without a licence.
+- Contractors must, where there is one, abide by their Construction Traffic Management Plan. - Roads and pavements must be kept clear. - No plant, material, temporary structures (e.g. scaffolding, hoarding, etc.) or skips (including wait and load skips) can be placed on the highway without a licence. - Work vehicles should not stop or park on the highway unless an appropriate parking suspension has been sought. - On sites controlled by a Construction Traffic Management Plan, deliveries and collections must take place between 9.30am and 4.30pm, Monday to Friday.

-- Work vehicles should not stop or park on the highway unless an appropriate parking suspension has been sought. - Deliveries and collections must take place between 9.30am and 4.30pm, Monday to Friday.
-Where there is a school or other traffic sensitive use on the route, deliveries and collections must be restricted to between 9.30am and 3pm, Monday to Friday. - Contractors' vehicle engines must comply with the VItra Low Emission Zone requirements and should not be kept idling.
+- Where there is a school or other traffic sensitive use on the route. deliveries and collections must be restricted to between 9.30am and 3pm, M onday to Friday.
+At all other sites, deliveries and collections should take place between 8am and 6pm, Monday to Friday. - Contractors' vehicle engines must comply with the , Ultra Low Emission Zone requirements and should not be kept idling.